4d/docs/docs/web-studio/interface.md

 As a rule, component properties and styling are separated.

 Values assigned by CSS are in *italics*.
-Overriden values (values assigned using the CSS area of the properties panel) display a blue dot.
+Overridden values (values assigned using the CSS area of the properties panel) display a blue dot.

 > **TODO --> Show the CSS part**